Today’s topic is for anyone who is interested in following a low-carb diet — whether it’s for weight loss or blood sugar or both.

 The other problem with eliminating most carbohydrates is the lack of key nutrients, vitamins, minerals, and antioxidants.
 Low or no fruits, vegetables, healthy carbs, and grains causes this and no amount of multivitamin supplements can replace what’s naturally found in nature, in the correct ratios.

-I mean, it’s bad enough that the foods are already lacking in nutrients these days, but by eliminating carbs guarantees a massive deficiency.
+I mean, it’s bad enough that the foods are already lacking in nutrients these days, but eliminating carbs guarantees a massive deficiency.

 Replacing Carbs With the Wrong Foods